We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is there any evidence supporting these claims?
 Not really.
 If it feels good and won’t hurt, give it a go!

-Science might not be sold on the benefits of Epsom salt baths.
+Some researches still debate the efficacy of Epsom salt baths.
 But if you just want to chillax and add some minerals to your soak in the process, what’s to lose?
 Here’s how to get your salty bath just right.

 How much Epsom salt do you use for a bath?

 There’s no amount of Epsom salt that’s going to make a difference to your magnesium levels.
-According to research, if it’s even possible to absorb magnesium through your skin, your body won’t absorb anywhere near enough to bump up your magnesium content.
+According to a research review, if it’s even possible to absorb magnesium through your skin, your body won’t absorb anywhere near enough to bump up your magnesium content.

 The recommended dosage will be on the packet of whichever Epsom salt product you buy — usually between 1 and 2 cups of Epsom salt for an average-sized bathtub of water.

-If you have sensitive skin, you might wanna start with a lower dosage of around a 1/2 cup of Epsom salt and work your way up.
+If you have sensitive skin, you might want to start with a lower dosage of around a 1/2 cup of Epsom salt and work your way up.

-If you’re after a little you time, take the following steps to fill that Epsom salt bath to the brim:
+If you’re after a little you time, try the following steps to fill that Epsom salt bath to the brim:

 - Buy some Epsom salt (duh).
 They’re available for purchase online.
 Make sure it has a USP (United States Pharmacopeia, not a Unique Selling Point) label and a drug facts box — these show that humans have assessed it for safe use in other humans.